matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 The above augmentation method was derived from what is described here _https://github.com/eqbal/CarND-Traffic-Sign-Classifier-Project_

+Prior to running the model, additional steps were performed:
+* __Convert images to grayscale__
+_The above referenced Sermanet and LeCun whitepaper mentions on page 2 that using grayscale images improved ConvNet performance_
+* __Normalize the data__

 Finally, as recommended by Udacity programme, I chose to Normalize the image to within the range (-1, +1) by scaling with the following adjustment to the X_train pixel data >>> **(X_train - 128) / 128**.
-However, Normalization appeared to have very limited impact on the accuracy of the model.
+_The above was recommended by Udacity programme_

 The difference between the original data set and the augmented data set is illustrated by the below charts.
 <br/>